web-eid/web-eid-authtoken-validation-java/README.md

 # Quickstart

 Complete the steps below to add support for secure authentication with eID cards to your Java web application back end.
-Instructions for the font end are available [here](https://github.com/web-eid/web-eid.js).
+Instructions for the front end are available [here](https://github.com/web-eid/web-eid.js).

 A Java web application that uses Maven or Gradle to manage packages is needed for running this quickstart.
 Examples are for Maven, but they are straightforward to translate to Gradle.